palantir/conjure/docs/spec/wire.md

 ### 4.6.
 HTTP/2
 The Conjure wire specification is compatible with HTTP/2, but it is not required.

+### 4.7.
+Clients tolerate void endpoints returning JSON
+Clients must tolerate an endpoint that is expected to return no value to return an arbitrary JSON value.

 ## 5. JSON format
 This format describes how all Conjure types are serialized into and deserialized from JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)).